Stories worth remembering

 Founding Trustees

 I'm looking for two founding trustees.
-You don't need to be a writer or a performer — you need to believe that gentle, accessible storytelling can bring comfort, memory and connection, and to be willing to help build the structure that makes it happen.
+You don't need to be a writer or a performer.
+You need to believe that gentle, accessible storytelling can bring comfort, memory and connection, and to be willing to help build the structure that makes it happen.

 Ambassador

-I'm also looking for an ambassador — someone from the world of drama, storytelling or care who believes in what I'm building and is willing to say so.
+I'm also looking for an ambassador, someone from the world of drama, storytelling or care who believes in what I'm building and is willing to say so.

 If any of this speaks to you, I'd like to hear from you.